Hindu nationalism: Mukherjee

 Mookerjee was the founder of the Nationalist Bharatiya Jana Sangh party, the precursor of the Bharatiya Janata Party.
 Mookerjee was firmly against Nehru's invitation to the Pakistani PM, and their joint pact to establish minority commissions and guarantee minority rights in both countries.
-He wanted to hold Pakistan directly responsible for the terrible influx of millions of Hindu refugees from East Pakistan, who had left the state fearing religious suppression and violence aided by the state.
+He wanted to hold Pakistan directly responsible for the influx of millions of Hindu refugees from East Pakistan, who had left the state fearing religious persecution and violence aided by the state.

 After consultation with Golwalkar of RSS, Mookerjee founded Bharatiya Jana Sangh on 21 October 1951 at Delhi and he became the first President of it.
 The BJS was ideologically close to the Rashtriya Swayamsevak Sangh and widely considered the political arm of Hindu Nationalism.
 It was opposed to appeasement of India's Muslims.
 The BJS also favored a uniform civil code governing personal law matters for both Hindus and Muslims, wanted to ban cow slaughter and end the special status given to the Muslim-majority state of Jammu and Kashmir.
 The BJS founded the Hindutva agenda which became the wider political expression of India's Hindu majority.

 Mookerjee opposed the Indian National Congress's decision to grant Kashmir a special status with its own flag and Prime Minister.
 According to Congress's decision, no one, including the President of India could enter into Kashmir without the permission of Kashmir's Prime Minister.
 In opposition to this decision, he entered Kashmir on 11 May 1953.
 Thereafter, he was arrested and jailed in a dilapidated house.
-Syama Prasad had suffered from dry pleurisy and coronary troubles, and was taken to hospital one and a half months after his arrest due to complications arising from the same.
-He was administered penicillin despite having informed the doctor-in-charge of his allergy to penicillin, and he died on 23 June 1953.
+Following medical complications, he was administered penicillin despite having informed the doctor-in-charge of his allergy to penicillin, and he died on 23 June 1953.
 Mookherjee's death later compelled Nehru to remove the Permit system, the post of Sadar-e-Riayasat and of Prime Minister of Jammu & Kashmir.

 Though Mukherjee was not associated with RSS, he is widely revered by members and supporters of the RSS and the Vishwa Hindu Parishad.